MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/kernel/index.md

 | Python | [Open solution in GitHub](https://github.com/MicrosoftDocs/semantic-kernel-docs/tree/main/samples/python/01-Kernel-Intro) |

 ## Using native and AI services together
-Semantic Kernel makes it easy to run AI services alongside native code by treating calls to AI services as first-class citizens called "semantic functions."
+Semantic Kernel makes it easy to run AI services alongside native code by treating calls to AI services as their own first-class citizens called "semantic functions."

 Semantic functions are discussed more deeply in their [own section](../plugins/semantic-functions/inline-semantic-functions.md), but for now, it is important to understand that both native and semantic functions behave the _same way_ within Semantic Kernel.
 This is thanks to the fact that both are expressed as [SKFunction](/dotnet/api/microsoft.semantickernel.skilldefinition.skfunction) objects.
 Because of this, they can each be triggered the same way by the kernel.

-This is important because it allows the kernel to run both types of functions indiscriminately.
+This is important because it means both semantic and native functions behave the same way within the kernel to maximize interoperability.

+For example, you can see in the image below how the kernel is able to run both native and semantic functions together in a single pipeline.
+This allows the developer to use Semantic Kernel to 1) get the current time, 2) generate a poem about the time, before finally 3) translating it into a different language.

 ![SKFunctions run inside the kernel](../../media/kernel-with-skfunctions.png)

-In the example above, you can see the kernel is able to run a native function to get the current time and then run a semantic function to generate a poem about the time in a different language.

 ### Running functions using the kernel
 To run `SKFunction` objects, Semantic Kernel provides the [RunAsync](/dotnet/api/microsoft.semantickernel.kernel.runasync) method within the [Kernel](/dotnet/api/microsoft.semantickernel.kernel) class.
 This method takes one or more `SKFunction` objects and executes them sequentially.
 For example, the following code runs a single native function from the [Time plugin](../plugins/out-of-the-box-plugins.md) and returns back the result: